 - General punishment – stress testing the platform with smart contracts

-Each category had a main prize of 2,500 ETH and many small prizes.
-After the Olympic testing, the Frontier was released.
+Each category had a main prize of 2,500 ETH and many smaller prizes.
+After the Olympic testing, Frontier was released.
 With that release, the developers were able to build distributed applications and started mining Ether.

-The platform was enhanced with Ethereum Improvement Proposals (EIP).
-The upgrade helped the future updates and improved the speed of the transactions.
-The Ethereum Foundation gets funded from various sources in Ether apart from the first treasury created in the beginning.
+The platform was then enhanced with Ethereum Improvement Proposals (EIP).
+The upgrade helped the future updates and improved the speed of transactions.
+The Ethereum Foundation also began to accept funding from various sources in Ether apart from the first treasury created in the beginning.

 This phase includes two upgrades.

-The platform improved furthermore in terms of scalability, transaction processing and security through the Byzantium upgrade, which was also a hard fork.
+The platform improved furthermore in terms of scalability, transaction processing, and security through the Byzantium upgrade, which was also a hard fork.
 Moreover, the mining reward was decreased to 3 ETH from 5 ETH.
-The Constantinople upgrade is not yet finalised.
+The Constantinople upgrade is scheduled for release in early 2019.

-In this phase, the Ethereum will move from proof of work (PoW) to proof of stake (PoS) which uses the Casper consensus algorithm.
-PoS has significant benefits over PoW in terms of security, being resistant to attacks, and boosts transaction processing times.
+In this phase, the Ethereum project will move from proof of work (PoW) to proof of stake (PoS), which uses the Casper consensus algorithm.
+PoS has significant benefits over PoW in terms of security and being resistant to attacks, and also boosts transaction processing times.

 The DAO attack

 In 2016, a Decentralised Anonymous Organisation (DAO) was formed on the Ethereum platform.
-It is similar to a board of directors of a company.
-But the participants are anonymous, and they should vest Ether to have voting rights.
+The DAO was similar to a board of directors of a company except the participants were anonymous, and they had to vest Ether to have voting rights.

-An attacker exploited the DAO and stole Ether amounting to $50 million.
-This was, however, not a vulnerability of the Ethereum platform.
-The developers of DAO deployed it without careful auditing.
+On June 17th, 2016, an attacker exploited the DAO and stole Ether amounting to $50 million.
+This was, however, not a vulnerability of the Ethereum platform, but rather the developers of the DAO deployed it without careful auditing.

 The Ethereum Foundation came forward to reverse the attack.
 A soft fork attempt, which doesn’t alter anything on the blockchain permanently, was futile.
 Then, a hard fork was performed, and the lost funds were recovered.

-A faction of Ethereum community was not happy with the hard fork.
-And they continued to follow the old blockchain, which is now known as Ethereum Classic.
-In the history of Ethereum, several hard forks were deployed to improve and upgrade the protocol.
-None of those gave rise to the birth of projects like that of Ethereum Classic.
+A faction in the Ethereum community was not happy with the hard fork and decided to continue following the old blockchain, which is now known as Ethereum Classic.
+In the history of Ethereum, several hard forks were deployed to improve and upgrade the protocol, but none of those gave rise to the birth of projects like that of Ethereum Classic.

 A fund has been allocated to back projects that focus on improving the Ethereum platform.
-On 7th March 2018, the first series of beneficiaries were announced with a grant of $2.5 million.
-None of these projects had ever conducted an Initial Coin Offering.
+On March 7th, 2018, the first series of beneficiaries were announced with a grant of $2.5 million.
+None of these projects had ever conducted an Initial Coin Offering (ICO).